 - New business models arising from those technologies

 - Socio-economic, geopolitical, demographic, market and workforce changes

-The Audit and Risk Committee meets at least four times per year and comprises ESV Commissioner (as Chair) and two independent members.
+The Audit and Risk committee meets at least four times per year and comprises independent Chair, an Energy Safe Commissioner and two other independent members.

-This committee’s role is to oversee and review ESV’s processes of management and the internal and external audit functions, with a view to assisting the Commission achieve its governance responsibilities.
-It must provide independent assurance, advice and assistance to the Commission (where relevant) on ESV’s risk, control, performance and compliance framework, and its reporting obligations under the Financial Management and Accountability Act 1994 (FMA Act).
+This committee’s role is to oversee and review Energy Safe's processes of management and the internal and external audit functions, with a view to assisting the Commission achieve its governance responsibilities.
+It must provide independent assurance, advice and assistance to the Commission (where relevant) on Energy Safe's risk, control, performance and compliance framework, and its reporting obligations within the Standing Directions 2018 under the Financial Management Act 1994.

-The Remuneration Committee meets twice per year and comprises ESV Commissioner (as Chair) and three independent remuneration advisors.
+The Remuneration committee meets twice per year and comprises Energy Safe Commissioner (as Chair) and two independent members.

-The committee’s purpose is to provide independent advice, assurance and assistance to the Commission and the CEO on all senior remuneration and employment matters, to enable consistency with government policy and to ensure best practice principles are applied across ESV.
+The committee’s purpose is to provide independent advice, assurance and assistance to the Commission and the CEO on executive and senior leaders remuneration and employment matters, to enable consistency with government policy and to ensure best practice principles are applied across Energy Safe .